icon

 How to Install Microsoft Office 365 Pro Plus

-Current students can download the latest version of Microsoft Office free of charge as part of the Microsoft Campus Agreement:
+Current students can download the latest version of Microsoft Office free of charge as part of the Microsoft Campus Agreement.
+Microsoft Office Suite can be installed on up to five devices.

-Note: Students leaving Fairleigh Dickinson University (by graduating or otherwise) will need to purchase Office to continue using it.
+Students leaving Fairleigh Dickinson University (by graduating or otherwise) will need to purchase Office to continue using it.
 You will be prompted by Microsoft to purchase Office the next time you launch the software.
 If you don’t purchase Office, you will still be able to open the documents you created but won’t be able to edit them or create new documents.

-• Office 365 Pro Plus can be installed on Windows 10
+• Office 365 Pro Plus can be installed on Windows 10 or higher

-• Office 365 Pro Plus can be installed on Mac OS 10.13.6 (Sierra) or higher.
+• Office 365 Pro Plus can be installed on Mac OS 10.13.6 (Sierra) or higher

 Steps